blacktm/jekyll-template/README.md

     - text:  string  # Text of the link
       link:  string  # Path of the link

-# Edit Page config
+# Edit Page
 edit_page:
-  # enabled: true   # Enabled by default for pages and posts
+  # enabled: boolean  # True by default for pages and posts
   text:     string    # The text to display for the edit page link
   github:   # Object containing the pertinent GitHub info to construct the link
     author: string
     repo:   string